tlichten/vagrant-devstack-manila-vsim/README.md

 Use [Vagrant](https://www.vagrantup.com) to automatically build an OpenStack Manila environment including NetApp clustered Data ONTAP simulator backend

 ##### About
-This project is the foundation for the automation lab used as part of the OpenStack Libery Design Summit session [Manila: Taking OpenStack Shared File Storage to the Telco Cloud](https://openstacksummitmay2015vancouver.sched.org/event/db27df3cc6ad23a28830be858cfd618d)
+This project is the foundation for the automation lab used as part of the OpenStack Liberty Design Summit session [Manila: Taking OpenStack Shared File Storage to the Telco Cloud](https://openstacksummitmay2015vancouver.sched.org/event/db27df3cc6ad23a28830be858cfd618d)

 ##### Table of Contents
 * [System requirements](#system-requirements)